DurgeshTamhane/DurgeshTamhane.github.io/_pages/about.md

 author_profile: true
 ---

-I create **sensing systems for corrosion monitoring** that connect physics, electrochemistry, and data-driven methods.
-From **EMI and PEC probes** to **machine learning prediction models**, my work focuses on building **simple, reliable, and scalable tools** for protecting infrastructure.
+I design and develop innovative tools and methods for material characterization and nondestructive evaluation, integrating physics, electronics, electrochemistry, and data-driven approaches.
+My work focuses on creating simple, reliable, and scalable sensing systems that drive both fundamental discoveries and real-world applications.
 Explore more in my [Publications](/publications/), [Projects](/projects/), and [Patents](/patents/).

 ---